Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Players can be identified through a combination of unique features such as buckles, unique guns, specific clothing sets, and other distinguishing items and features.
 Voice identification alone is not permitted while the player is masked, as the voice may belong to a different character played by the same person.

 - Always respect a player's identity claims, even if you have suspicions otherwise.

-## Mask Usage Rules

-- Masks used for criminal activities should only be worn when intending to commit crimes or during large-scale criminal activities such as store and bank robberies, or other law-alerting actions.

-- Masks that are part of a character’s identity (e.g., a native headdress) do not need to be removed on an Out of Character (OOC) level.
-However, in-character laws and regulations in towns and jurisdictions must be respected and adhered to, or be prepared to face IC repercussions.

 - If you wear a mask that is a significant part of your character's identity, you open yourself up to being identified by that mask.
 This means other players can recognize your character through this distinctive mask.

 ## Multiple Characters Consideration

-- If a player is unmasked and insists they are not the person you think they are, respect their claim and move on.

 - Keep in mind that not all players can change their voice.
 Players may want to roleplay multiple characters using the same voice.
 Respect their choice to portray different characters even if the voice sounds familiar.